polterguy/phosphorusfive/plugins/extras/p5.imaging/README.md

 The above code, will not in any ways _"clip"_ your image, but keep the entire source image, only resizing it, probably making it _"skewed"_ in the process.

-### Applying additional transformations
+### Applying other transformations

-When you invoke *[p5.imaging.transform]*, you can also apply additional transformations.
+When you invoke *[p5.imaging.transform]*, you can also apply other transformations.
 These are transformations to your destination image, applied after creating your destination image, but before it is saved to disc.
 The following transformations exist in Phosphorus Five out of the box.

 * [rotate] - Requires a [degrees] argument, with the legal values of "90", "180" or "270".